halloamt/ioBroker.frontier_silicon/README.md

       - `{number}`

+        The index of that preset.
+Equals `mode.*.presets.{number}.key`.

+        - key

-        The index of that mode.
+          The index of that preset.
 Equals `mode.*.presets.{number}` from object tree and can be written into `modes.selectPreset`.

         - name (`text, ro`)

           The name of that preset

         - switchTo

           Selects that preset and the corresponding mode.

 Please be aware that you can sometimes choose between "pushing a button" or "setting a value".
 Use what is more convenient for you.